torhve/blag/salt-returner-for-carbon.md

 The carbon returner has a weak point in its design, it only supports one type of data, dicts within dicts, since that was all I had to support to get my virt module metrics into carbon.
 One thing it could be easily extended to do is parse output from all the existing munin plugins, or collected plugins.
 But lets not get ahead of ourselves, lets see if the runner works.

 I decided on a simple 10 second timer for pushing data, that seemed granular enough for my purposes.
+Turns out salt got support for running scheduled command this weekend, and it will be featured in the upcoming 0.12-release.
+Eager to get my data scheduled I fetched latest git and wrote a quick runner to be scheduled on the master:

+> /etc/salt/master

+    schedule:
+      vmmon:
+         function: carbonmon.pollpush
+         seconds: 10

+### The runner

+This runner just publishes the commands to be run in an async fashion.
+No data is returned to the master.
+I use a simple list to specify my virt hosts.

+> salt/runners/carbonmon.py

+    import salt.client
+    import sys

+    def pollpush():
+        '''
-So I just ran a simple zsh loop that runs the salt command virt.vm_cputime on my KVM nodegroup, and specify that I want to return the data to the carbon returner.
+        Run the monitoring command and return to carbon

-    while true; do sleep 10; salt -N 'kvm' virt.vm_cputime --return carbon; done
+        '''
+        client = salt.client.LocalClient(__opts__['conf_file'])
+        cmds = ('virt.vm_diskstats', 'virt.vm_netstats', 'virt.vm_cputime')
+        nodes = 'chani,harkonnen,fremen'
+        for cmd in cmds:
+            jid = client.cmd_async(nodes, cmd, expr_form='list', ret='carbon', timeout=__opts__['timeout'])

 **et voilà!** metrics are now persisted by the graphite stack.
 And I can now return to my client and rewrite cubism client to use graphite backend.